What are pesticides and are they safe?

 What are MDA's role and responsibilities?

-The Minnesota Department of Agriculture (MDA) is the lead state agency for the regulation of pesticides and fertilizer.
-MDA enforces Minnesota’s Pesticide and Fertilizer Laws (Minnesota Statutes Chapters 18B, 18C, and 18D (2016)).
+The MDA is the lead state agency for the regulation of pesticides and fertilizer.
+The MDA enforces Minnesota’s Pesticide and Fertilizer Laws (Minnesota Statutes Chapters 18B, 18C, and 18D (2016)).
 Enforcement responsibilities include the investigation of fertilizer and pesticide use, storage, handling, distribution, and disposal.
 The MDA initiates hundreds of routine inspections annually for all manner of business to check for compliance with these laws.

 Law enforcement investigations are commenced when the MDA reasonably believes that individuals or companies have violated Minnesota law.
 The MDA is not able to investigate allegations of law violations without being given sufficient information.
 All complaints are required to be submitted in writing to the MDA and must state what violations of law are being alleged.